0xnikhilbajaj/0xnikhilbajaj/README.md

 ### **About Me**

-I am a seasoned web developer with a track record of 5 years in the dynamic realm of web technologies.
+I am a seasoned web developer with over a track record of 6 years in the dynamic realm of web technologies.
 My expertise lies in crafting robust and user-friendly applications, with a particular focus on React and Node.js.
 Beyond traditional web development, my journey has led me into the exciting world of blockchain, where I specialize in EVM-based chains and smart contract development using Solidity.

 ### **Professional Background**